zskzskabcd/EventuallyCommand/README.md

 >update!
 ```

-Commands can optionally include an integer data element, separated by a colon:
+Commands can optionally include an string data element, separated by a colon:

 ```
->set:123!
+>set:hello!
 ```

 The data element will be passed into your registered EvtCommandAction callback.